suhaibkn/iou-newsletter/README.md

 ## Setup and Installation

-1. Copy/rename `env` to `.env` and tailor for your env configs, specifically the baseURL (line 25) and any database settings (lines 59-61).
+1. Copy/rename `env` to `.env` and tailor for your env configs, specifically the baseURL (line 25) and the database settings (lines 59-61).

 2. `composer install` to install the CodeIgniter dependencies.

 3. `php spark migrate` to migrate in the table/database schema.

+    WARNING:
+    All existing tables/data in the database will get dropped.
+Be sure to provide a new blank database in the `.env` file above.

 4. `php spark serve` if using the CI's built-in PHP server, or point your browser to `http://localhost/<project-dir>/public` if using Apache.